JetBrains/intellij-sdk-docs/tutorials/build_system/deployment.md

 However, you can publish to an arbitrarily-named channel.
 These non-default release channels are treated as separate repositories.

-When using a non-default release channel, users need to add a new [custom plugin repository](https://www.jetbrains.com/help/idea/managing-plugins.html#repos) to install your plugin.
+When using a non-default release channel, users need to configure a new [custom plugin repository](https://www.jetbrains.com/help/idea/managing-plugins.html#repos) in their IDE to install your plugin.
 For example, if you specify `publishPlugin.channels 'canary'`, then users need to add the `https://plugins.jetbrains.com/plugins/canary/list` repository to install the plugin and receive updates.

 Popular channel names include: